activecm/ipfix-rita/docs/Developer Notes.md

 in the PCAP can be aligned to the current date using the [align_pcap_to_today.sh](../dev-scripts/align_pcap_to_today.sh) script before YAF performs the conversion.

-However, this alignment can't be performed when replaying raw Netflow v5/ v9/ IPFix data as recorded in a PCAP.
+However, this alignment can't be performed when replaying raw Netflow v5/v9/IPFix data as recorded in a PCAP.

 Restarting IPFix-RITA with the following commands prevents this problem from occurring by disabling the database rotation.